KarthikSArkasali/Google-Cybersecurity-Professional-Certificate-Program/Course-2 Play It Safe: Manage Security Risks/README.md

 # Play It Safe: Manage Security Risks

-I have completed comprehensive training in the CISSP’s eight security domains, gaining a deep understanding of primary threats, risks, and vulnerabilities to business operations.
+In the Foundations of Cybersecurity course, I have completed comprehensive training in the CISSP’s eight security domains, gaining a deep understanding of primary threats, risks, and vulnerabilities to business operations.
 My learning includes expertise in the **National Institute of Standards and Technology’s (NIST) Risk Management Framework (RMF)** and the **risk management** process.
 I am well-versed in security frameworks and controls, with a strong grasp of the core components of the confidentiality, integrity, and availability (CIA) triad.

 Additionally, I have explored the **Open Web Application Security Project (OWASP)** security principles and conducted security audits.
 I have hands-on experience with industry-leading **Security Information and Event Management (SIEM)** tools, including their use in real-world scenarios by entry-level security analysts to protect business operations.
 This includes utilizing SIEM dashboards for daily tasks and analyzing security events.